daolinet/daolinet/README.md

 Docker in Need of Efficient and Dynamic Networking
 =================

 Containers can be highly ephemeral in lifecycle when providing efficient micro-services.
-This property translates to a large number of dynamic containers in a Docker cloud in need of quick establishment of connections as well as frequent change of connection status.
-Traditional route learning based networking technologies are not very efficient in server resource utilization when learning and updating dynamic new routes are a frequent job.
+Therefore a large number of dynamic containers in a Docker cloud are in need of quick establishment of connections as well as frequent change of connection status.
+Traditional data plane route learning based networking technologies are not very suitable to Docker cloud networking since Docker servers' frequent learning and updating routes translate to a low efficient use of server resource.
 To date, networking is a core feature of Docker that is relatively immature and still under heavy development.

 DaoliNet for Efficient and Dynamic Docker Networking
 ==========================================